Charlotte of Belgium: Charlotte's mental illness

-The nature of Charlotte's mental pathology, psychosis, paranoia, monomania, proved extremely difficult to determine with certainty a posteriori, giving rise to several hypotheses.
+The nature of Charlotte's mental pathology - psychosis, paranoia, or monomania - proved extremely difficult to determine with certainty a posteriori, giving rise to several hypotheses.

-Several authors put forward an origin caused by intoxication.
-This hypothesis is notably put forward by Joan Haslip, who reveals that one of the Mexican court doctors added bromide to Charlotte's coffee without her knowing.
+Several authors have suggested the illness originated from ingestion of toxic chemicals.
+This hypothesis was notably put forward by Joan Haslip, who noted that one of the Mexican court doctors added bromide to Charlotte's coffee without her knowing.
 In Mexico, from July 1867, rumours spread that the madness of the Empress was attributed to a poison which had been given to her regularly in small doses.
 Roger Heim's research corroborates this possibility, namely that Charlotte could have been "little by little intoxicated while she was still in Mexico, by the introduction in her food for a prolonged time of a psychotropic drug".
 When she made an official visit to Yucatán, Charlotte wrote to her husband on 8 December 1865: "The doctor is very nice.
 Without her well-suited little medications, I would probably have fallen ill and could not have taken all of this.
-On several occasions it seemed to me that there was poison in the air".
+On several occasions it seemed to me that there was poison in the air."

-Other authors, such as Laurence Van Ypersele, Émile Meurice, Dominique Paoli and Coralie Vankerkhoven, relying both on Charlotte's correspondence (in the year 1869 alone, from February to June, she wrote some 400 letters and notes) and on the reports written by the doctors who examined her, favoured the study of the psychological aspect of the pathology of Charlotte.
-They evoke biographical and personal influences to explain the Empress' dementia, namely: the loss of her mother at only 10 years old (who originated the radical transformation of her playful and expansive character towards introversion), her keen sense of duty, her high religiosity, her latent mysticism, her euphoria during her engagement, her idealization of Maximilian, the absence of conjugal life, the disenchantments and disillusions in Italy, and then in Mexico.
-Coralie Vankerkhoven also mentions the first warning signs of the disease: notably, the discomfort she felt in Uxmal (where the first signs of her psychosis arose from the strangeness of the conditions during her stay in Yucatán), and her reaction to the successive announcements of the deaths of her father and grandmother, until her arrival in Europe where her delusional disorder will settle permanently.
+Other authors, such as Laurence Van Ypersele, Émile Meurice, Dominique Paoli, and Coralie Vankerkhoven, relying both on Charlotte's correspondence (in the year 1869 alone, from February to June, she wrote some 400 letters and notes) and on the reports written by the doctors who examined her, favoured the study of the psychological aspect of the pathology of Charlotte.
+They evoke biographical and personal influences to explain the Empress' dementia, namely: the loss of her mother at only 10 years old (which originated the radical transformation of her playful and expansive character towards introversion), her keen sense of duty, her high religiosity, her latent mysticism, her euphoria during her engagement, her idealization of Maximilian, the absence of conjugal life, and the disenchantments and disillusions in Italy and then in Mexico.
+Coralie Vankerkhoven also mentions the first warning signs of the disease: notably, the discomfort she felt in Uxmal (where the first signs of her psychosis arose from the strangeness of the conditions during her stay in Yucatán), and her reaction to the successive announcements of the deaths of her father and grandmother, until her arrival in Europe where her delusional disorder settled permanently.
+Gustavo Vazquez-Lozano interprets the letters of 1869 within the matrix of apocalyptic language, i.e. relating to the final fate of humanity and the consummation of things, where one or more otherworldly figures reveal a transcendental reality to the visionary.
+In this view, Charlotte utilized the language of the Book of Revelation to reorder her inner world.